thepont/CashmereConnections/static/markdown/depots.md

-#Depots
+---
+layout: page
+title: Deports
+permalink: /deports/
+---

 If the bale weights more than 75kg, Cashmere Connections will pay for the transportation of fibre from designated transport depots.

 Spargo Transport handle Cashmere Connections' transport logistics.
 Spargo Transport accept delivery at the transport depots listed below.
 Please book the consignment in with Graeme Spargo Transport by phone, fax or email before dropping the goods off, otherwise the goods may sit for a while.
 Remember to send a copy of your consignment note to Cashmere Connections by mail, fax or email.

 If delivering your fleeces to Cashmere Connections directly please make sure also deliver your completed documentation.
-That is your consignment note, your RTIA agreement and a Statement By Supplier form if you are NOT registered for GST.
+That is your consignment note, your RTIA agreement and a Statement By Supplier form if you are _not_ registered for GST.
 This paperwork is available for down load from this website under forms in both the Alpaca and Cashmere sections of the website.
 It's very difficult to pay for fibre if we don't know who owns it.

 Spargo Transport
 Email:	sales@spargotransport.com.au